Northern Highlands Regional School District Office of Affirmative Action

 Step 3 – If not satisfied, the grievant may appeal within ten working days to the Superintendent or designee (not the AAO).

-Step 4 – Response by the Superintendent or designee must be given within five working days
+Step 4 – Response by the Superintendent or designee must be given within ten working days

 Step 5 – If the grievant is not satisfied at this level, an appeal may be made within ten working days to the Board of Education, which will hear the complaint at the next regular meeting or within thirty calendar days.
 Local board hearings shall be conducted so as to accord due process to all parties involved in the complaint such as written notice of hearing dates, right to counsel, right to present witnesses, right to cross-examine and to present written statement.
 The decision of the board shall be by a majority of the members at a meeting which shall be public.